jackcrosbie/p5-graphic-design-project/README.md

 Used to test my code for any issues or errors.
 - Unicorn Revealer:
 Used to detect overflow of elements, which allowed me to quickly debug any issues.
-- Coloors:
-Used to create a colour palette for the design.
-- Cloudinary:
-Used to store all of my static files and images.
 - W3C Markup Validation Service:
 Used to validate all HTML code written and used in this webpage.
 - W3C CSS Validation Service: